-Notices to competitors will be posted on the official regatta notice board located in the lobby at the Robert Crown Sailing Center.
+Notices to competitors will be posted on the electronic notice board located in Techscore.

 3. CHANGES TO THE SAILING INSTRUCTIONS

 - 3.1 Any change to the sailing instructions will be posted before 0830 on the day it will take effect, except that any change in the schedule of races will be posted by 1900 on the day before it will take effect. - 3.2 An oral change to the Sailing Instructions on the water may be accomplished by the signal boat displaying code flag Lima and the race committee announcing the change on the VHF competitor channel within 10 minutes of the warning signal of any race.